Lutheranism

-The Lutheran Churches retain many of the liturgical practices and sacramental teachings of the pre-Reformation Western Church, with a particular emphasis on the Eucharist, or Lord's Supper, although Eastern Lutheranism uses the Byzantine Rite.
-Though Lutherans are not dogmatic about the number of sacraments, three Lutheran sacraments are generally recognized including baptism, confession and the eucharist.
-The Lutheran Churches teach baptismal regeneration, that humans "are cleansed of our sins and born again and renewed in Holy Baptism by the Holy Ghost".
-Lutheranism teaches that sanctification commences at the time of justification and that Christians, as a result of their living faith, ought to do good works, which are rewarded by God.
+The Lutheran churches retain many of the liturgical practices and sacramental teachings of the pre-Reformation Western Church, with a particular emphasis on the Eucharist, or Lord's Supper, although Eastern Lutheranism uses the Byzantine Rite.
+Though Lutherans are not dogmatic about the number of sacraments, three Lutheran sacraments are generally recognized including baptism, confession, and the eucharist.
+The Lutheran churches teach baptismal regeneration, that humans "are cleansed of our sins and born again and renewed in Holy Baptism by the Holy Ghost".
+Lutheranism teaches that sanctification begins at the time of justification and that Christians, as a result of their living faith, ought to do good works, which are rewarded by God.
 The act of mortal sin forfeits salvation, unless individuals turn back to God through faith.
-In the Lutheran Churches, the Office of the Keys exercised through confession and absolution is the "authority which Christ has given to His Church on earth: to forgive the sins of the penitent sinners, but to retain the sins of the impenitent as long as they do not repent."
+In the Lutheran churches, the Office of the Keys exercised through confession and absolution is the "authority which Christ has given to His Church on earth: to forgive the sins of the penitent sinners, but to retain the sins of the impenitent as long as they do not repent."
 The doctrine of the real presence of Christ in the Eucharist via a sacramental union is central to the Lutheran faith, with the Mass (also known as the Divine Service) being celebrated regularly, especially on the Lord's Day.

 Lutheranism became the state church of many parts of Northern Europe, starting with Prussia in 1525.
-In Scandinavia, the Roman Catholic bishops largely accepted the Lutheran reforms and the Church there became Lutheran in belief; the threefold ministry of bishops, priests, and deacons was continued.
+In Scandinavia, the Roman Catholic bishops largely accepted the Lutheran reforms and the church there became Lutheran in belief; the threefold ministry of bishops, priests, and deacons was continued.
 Lutheran divines who contributed to the development of Lutheran theology include Martin Luther, Martin Chemnitz, Philip Melanchthon, Joachim Westphal, Laurentius Petri, Olaus Petri, and Laurentius Andreae.

 Lutheranism has contributed to Christian hymnody and the arts, as well as the development of education.
 Christian missions have been established by Lutherans in various regions.
-Lutheran Churches operate a number of Lutheran schools, colleges and universities around the world, in addition to hospitals and orphanages.
+Lutheran churches operate a number of Lutheran schools, colleges and universities around the world, in addition to hospitals and orphanages.
 A number of Lutheran religious orders, as well as monasteries and convents, live in community to pray and work.
 Lutherans are found across all continents of the globe, numbering 90 million.